 High Frequency Words

-Review :I , am, the , little, a, to
+Review :I , am, the , little, a, to, have, is

 Make a memory game.
 Write each word on an index card.
 Do this twice for each word.
 Turn all cards upside down.
 Have your child turn over 2 cards at a time naming each word.
 When they find a match they name the word and take the cards.
 Keep playing until they have all cards.
 If they make a mistake naming a word simply tell them the name of word and have them turn it over.
 Continue having them turning 2 cards over.

 We will be working on completing the puzzle below.